voidsy-gmbh/pyThermoNDT/CONTRIBUTING.md

 First of all, any contributions to the project are welcome!
 If you want to contribute, please follow these steps:

-1. Fork the repository and create a feature branch from `main`.
+1. Create a feature branch from `main`.
 2. Make your changes and update the documentation if necessary.
 3. Add or update tests for any new or modified functionality.
 4. Ensure your code passes all tests and pre-commit hooks.